-- 94. Our 2016/17 specified information instructions required QLPs to address the effects of changes in accounting practices on qualified revenue in their disclosures.
-This was included to recognise that QLPs may have valid reasons for changing their accounting practices, but also to require them to make reasonable efforts to ensure that such changes do not result in their under-reporting their overall qualified revenue. - 95.
-These requirements included that when a change in accounting practices impacts on when revenues or costs are recognised, the QLP must make reasonable efforts to ensure that the affected qualified revenue is disclosed in the year that the change in accounting policy is made, or failing that in the year when the revenue or cost is first recognised. - 96.
-One reason for a QLP to change its accounting practices is that it adopts a new accounting standard. - 97.
-For the avoidance of doubt and to reduce the risk of under reporting of qualified revenue overall, our 2016/17 specified information instructions state that the requirements for changes in accounting practices apply to the adoption of NZ IFRS 15.
-This new guidance was added in response to our experience with and submissions on the 2015/16 TDL process.37 - 98.
-As explained in our 2015/16 Final LAD, IFRS 15 includes transitional provisions regarding the disclosure of early adoption and the treatment of contracts that span multiple reporting periods.38 We consider that the transitional provisions in NZ IFRS 15 are largely consistent with the intent of our current requirement for changes in accounting practices.
+- 93. One reason for a QLP to change its accounting practices is that it adopts a new accounting standard. - 94.
+For the avoidance of doubt and to reduce the risk of under reporting of qualified revenue overall, our 2017/18 specified information instructions state that the requirements for changes in accounting practices apply to the adoption of NZ IFRS 15.
+This guidance was added in response to our experience with and submissions on the 2015/16 TDL process. - 95.
+As explained in our 2015/16 Final LAD, IFRS 15 includes transitional provisions regarding the disclosure of early adoption and the treatment of contracts that span multiple reporting periods.
+We consider that the transitional provisions in NZ IFRS 15 are largely consistent with the intent of our current requirement for changes in accounting practices.